SkrFractals/Comparser/README.md

 Print:
 print : <expressionArgument>
-Takes all the elements in the evaluated vector from the expression, and prints them into the log
+Takes all the elements in the evaluated vector from the expression and prints them into the log

 Do:
 do : <expressionArgument>